rackerlabs/cloudfeeds-ballista/README.md

 By default, the cloudfeeds-ballista app will try to find this file from classpath.
 This can be overriden by specifying the Java System properties ```-Dconfig.file=<path_to_file>```.

-### core-site.xml
-This file has the hadoop configuration.

-By default, the cloudfeeds-ballista app will try to load this file from classpath.
-This can be overriden by editing the ```cloudfeeds-ballista.conf``` file above.

-### hdfs-site.xml
-This file has the HDFS configuration.

-By default, the cloudfeeds-ballista app will try to load this file from classpath.
-This can be overriden by editing the ```cloudfeeds-ballista.conf``` file above.

 ### logback.xml
 This file has the logging related configuration.